Moesif/moesif-browser-js/README.md

 detect userIds but this helps tie all the events to the userId, and make it more easily searchable.

 You can also pass in optional profile data for the user.
 The `metadata` can by any valid Json.
-If present, Moesif will detect special metadata fields like.
+If present, Moesif will detect special metadata fields like:

 - email
 - name